ExPaNDS-eu/ExPaNDS/WP1/eu-researcher-interview.md

 not sure I get this one.
 Known problem of some labs that can't afford proprietary software for data analsyis in specific fields. otherwise it's open calls so wveryone should be able to access our instruments and 'only' need to bring their probe along.

 ## 4. Do existing research infrastructures like the diamond light source and the ALBA synchrotron have similar facilities, do they complement each other?
-Do you have both high energy physics machines and sources of synchrotron light in the project?

 - Each facility has its specialties, in wavelenght, in luminosity, even neutron and photon complement each other (photo of the telephone).
 And inside the facility, again each beamline has its own community / application / possibilities.
 Commonalities too of course.
 Prepare some examples.
 - Both: the complement and there is competition in term of the technologies.
 But the basic phycis is the same.